microsoft/custom-connectors-masterclass/lab04/README.md

 ## Task 2: Learn how to enable a connector as an AI plugin

-1. [Download](../resources/plugin-validator.exe) the plugin validator tool.
+1. [Download](../resources/plugin-validator.zip) the plugin validator tool and unzip it.

 ## Task 3: Test your connector with the local debugging tool